Table of Contents

 The purpose of this ring is to compress the bowl hood to the bowl body.
 The compression of the bowl hood also compresses the other parts inside the rotating bowl assembly.
 This tightening squeezes all the bowl parts together, forming a rigid and integral bowl assembly.

-One key aspect of this process is impacting the lock ring tightening tool repeatedly.
+One key aspect of this process is repeatedly impacting the lock ring tightening tool.
 The OEM recommends a heavy sledgehammer for this locking action.
 The lock ring and the bowl body have respective marks that need to be aligned to ensure complete tightening of the bowl.

 The sliding piston lip (described below) and the nylon seal ring form the primary seal in the self-cleaning centrifuge bowl.
 This seal ring fits into a groove in the bowl hood.
 Its location matches the location of the lip on the sliding piston.